What to see in Malta: 20 things not to miss

 6. Temples of Tarxien

-The temples of Tarscen or Tarxien, to put it in Maltese terms, are also part of the UNESCO World Heritage Site.
-They are composed of 4 megalithic temples which were built in several stages but the oldest one is dated to 3600 BC.
+The temples of Tarscen or Tarxien, to quote the Maltese, are also part of the UNESCO World Heritage Site.
+They consist of four megalithic temples that were built in several stages but the oldest one dates back to 3600 BC.
 They are located a few kilometres from Valletta and are also impressive.
-Personally, I have been impressed by these temples, especially the Temple of the South, which is the one that has been best preserved.
-Very interesting also the Temple of the East and the Central Temple where you can also notice some rock engravings that leave really impressed if you consider when they were made.
+Personally, I was amazed by these temples, especially the South Temple, which is the best preserved.
+Molto interessanti sono anche il Tempio Orientale e il Tempio Centrale, dove si possono ammirare alcune incisioni rupestri davvero impressionanti se si considera l’epoca in cui sono state realizzate.

 7. The Blue Grotto in Malta

-The Blue Grotto is one of the first places I saw in Malta and it made me realise how special this island is.
-Coming from the city that seems almost endless, at a certain point the landscape changes completely and you are in the middle of nowhere.
-You look out from a ravine… and you see this spectacle of nature.
-An enormous cave suspended over the sea, of a blue that seems almost fake as beautiful as it is.
-My advice is to go first to the most classic observation point (the one from which you can see all the photos) and then take a boat ride from the harbour nearby (Blue Grotto Trips Departure Wharf).
-For a few Euros you will enjoy a wonderful show!
+The Blue Grotto is one of the first places I saw in Malta that made me realise how special this island is.
+Coming from the city, which seems almost endless, at a certain point the landscape changes completely and you find yourself in the middle of nowhere.
+You look out from a ravine… and see this spectacle of nature.
+A huge cave suspended over the sea, a blue that seems almost fake for how beautiful it is.
+My advice is to first go to the most classic viewpoint (the one from which you see all the photos) and then take a boat ride from the harbour nearby (Blue Grotto Trips Departure Wharf).
+For a few euros you will enjoy a wonderful show!

 The Blue Grotto cliff in January – Malta